Skip to main content

 • How to apply: Join through the local institute rather than the college admissions office.

-Broader free-college or financial-aid routes that seniors can also use
+Broader free-college or financial-aid routes seniors can use

 Best first move: If you want a certificate or degree and can enroll as a regular student, check whether your state has a broader free-college program that is open to adults of any age.

-• What it is: A general financial-aid or “free community college” program that seniors can use if they meet the same rules as other adult students.
+• What it is: A general aid or free-community-college program that seniors can use if they meet the same rules as other adult students.

 • Who can use it: Usually matriculated students in approved degree or certificate programs.